 The most fascinating place to enjoy surreal views of Seoul’s cityscape, Namsan Tower, or N Seoul Tower, is featured in more cheesy Korean dramas than any other building in South Korea.
 The tower is situated on Namsan Mountain, 480 meters above sea level.
 It was first set up to send out radio signals in 1969.

-Today, N Seoul Tower has acquired a new status quo of the most eminent multi-cultural feature of Seoul.
+Today, N Seoul Tower has acquired a new status quo as the city’s most eminent multi-cultural feature.
 Thanks to its strategic location, the tower has become a hotspot for couples.
 The railings and fence are tied with personalized padlocks bearing lovers’ names.

-Even if you’re travelling in Seoul with kids, you can still visit N Seoul Tower at sunset to watch the city transform into a sea of sparkling lights.
-The upper floor is a cafe where you can lounge with a drink and mingle with the fellow tourists.
+Even if you’re traveling in Seoul with kids, you can still visit N Seoul Tower at sunset to watch the city transform into a sea of sparkling lights.
+The upper floor is a cafe where you can lounge with a drink and mingle with fellow tourists.

-Getting there: The best way to get to the tower is to do as many locals do and hike up Namsan.
-It offers some of the best hiking in Seoul within city limits and is only about a 30- minute walk uphill from the Namsan Cable Car Station.
+Getting there: The most rewarding way to get to the tower is to do as many locals do and hike up Namsan.
+It offers some of the best hiking in Seoul within city limits and is only about a 30-minute walk uphill from the Namsan Cable Car Station.

 If hiking up seems too challenging, ride the Namsan Cable Car instead.
 From Myeongdong Station (Line 4), use Exit 3 and turn left.
 Continue straight (while keeping right) for about 15 minutes.
 The cable car station is located where Toegye-ro 18-gil and Sogong-ro 6ga-gil meet.